bashar-515/dotfiles/README.md

 ```
 eval "$(/opt/homebrew/bin/brew shellenv)"
 ```
-3. To complete the process, run the following command while `cd`'ed into the 'common' subdirectory to install my preferred base tools.
+3. To complete the process, run the following command while `cd`'ed into the 'common' subdirectory to install my preferred base tools, listed in the common/Brewfile
 ```
 brew bundle
 ```
+**Recap** Download the Xcode command line tools; download Homebrew and ensure that its usable from within the shell session; run `brew bundle` from inside the 'common' subdirectory.

 #### Settings
 ##### System